UCI-GDIM32-W25/in-class-activities-topetea2-yoshi/README.md

  - Micheal: All of the Game Design parts
  - Ruth: working on the programming
  - Armando: Physical hands design, Inventory UI, Quest UI, Animation, NPC dialog, 2D art for NPC characters.

+## Activity 5:

+[Commit]

+I was working on the Inventory UI and the code is in early development.